 Last season, the team picked up early wins over nationally ranked UCLA, Arizona and Michigan en route to earning a spot back in the top 25 for the first time since 2009 and later knocked off No. 17 Kentucky at the NCAA Championship to advance back to the Regional Final.
 The Hokies picked up 38 wins and Thomas and his staff were awarded their fourth regional coaching staff of the year honor.

-Thomas became Tech’s first head softball coach when he was hired on July 7, 1995.
+Thomas became Tech’s first head softball coach when he was hired in 1995.
 Since then, he has recorded 653 wins, averaged 36 wins per season and made the conference tournament championship game eight times.
 He and his staff has earned four NFCA Regional Staff of the Year honors (2007, 2008, 2012 and 2013).

 The Hokies finished a spectacular 1999 season ranked 25th in the nation with a 54-16 record.
 In just its fourth year as a varsity sport, the team placed second at the A-10 tournament and Thomas was named the Atlantic 10 Coach of the Year.
 Tech’s hopes for a regional at-large bid were denied, but it did receive the national attention it had been working for.
 An upset of No. 4 Michigan highlighted the season.
 Tech finished the year undefeated at home and 14-2 in Atlantic 10 play, losing only to UMass.
 The Hokies had the third-longest winning streak in the nation at 26, and at one point won 35 of 36 games.